MaciejakMateusz/DaoWorkshop/README.md

 ## Features

-1. Create users
+1. Creating users
-2. Read - search database by ID, email, username or read all users
+2. Reading - search database by ID, email, username or read all users
-3. Update users
+3. Updating users
-4. Delete users
+4. Deleting users
 5. Hashing passwords that enters the database

 ## Usage